Vestergade 7, Copenhagen: 18th century

 The building is located on the site where Copenhagen's Medieval fortifications were located.
 In 1806–07, Ramsing found the remains of a moat ("Møllerenden") at Vestergade 9–11.
 In 1987, excavations in the basement of Vestergade 7 found the remains of a moat.
 The oldest buildings on the site were constructed in the 13th century.

 The site was formerly made up of two smaller properties.
 One of the two properties were listed in Copenhagen's first cadastre of 1689 as No. 124, owned by butcher Torkild Andersen.
 The property was after his death passed to his relative Ole Hansen (butcher).
 On his death, it was sold at auction to his widow Else Hansdatter (deed issued 24 October 1712).
 It belonged to joiner Michel Falck.
 The other property was listed in the Cadastre of 1689 as No. 224, owned by Lars Nielsen.

 No. 234 seen on a detail from Christian Gedde's map of Copenhagen's West Quarter, 1757.

 The buildings on the site were destroyed in the Copenhagen Fire of 1728, together with the nearby City Hall and most of the other buildings in the area.
-After the fire, the two fire sites were merged into ine property.
-The two properties were later merged into a single property.
+After the fire, the two fire sites were merged into a single property.
 It was listed in the new cadastre of 1756 as No. 235 in Western Quarter, owned by wine seller (vintapper) Christian Lindemand.